neals-sudo/PseudoGenius-AI/README.md

 # PseudoGenius AI 🚀

-Hey there!
-Welcome to **PseudoGenius AI**: Your new best friend for coding your own pseudocode language and converting it into runnable code in whatever language you need without worrying about syntax!

-It supports both ChatGPT-4 and Gemini Pro!
+The future of programming is here!
+Effortlessly transform pseudocode into real code across languages with the groundbreaking power of ChatGPT-4 and Gemini Pro.

 ## How it works